kebasaa/Parrot-Sequoia-access/README.md

 *Wiring for RS232/UART interface on Parrot Sequoia main board*

-# Firmware downgrade

-The Parrot Sequoia checks the firmware version of files that are placed in its memory.
-If the firmware is the same or lower than that already installed, the firmware file will be deleted and nothing happens.

-At this point, doing a firmware downgrade does not seem possible.
-If anyone has information on this, I would appreciate it.

 ## Network map
 The Parrot Sequoia is accessible through wifi on 192.168.47.1 and through USB on 10.1.1.2.